I live in Chicago. Why should I visit Madison? Great question. We're so glad you asked.

 What do you do in Madison when it's cold out?

 Cooler temperatures do not stop Madisonians from having a great time.
 Fall is all about nostalgia in Madison.
-There's fall color chasing, Badger gameday, family-friendly farms and all the pumpkin spice you can consume.
-Even the crispier fall days can be made warm by embracing all your favorite fall traditions.
+There's Badger gameday, family-friendly farms and all the pumpkin spice you can consume.
+Even the crispier fall days can be made warm by hiking and biking through spots with spectacular fall color.

 Back to top.